Nuclearistt/TEKWrapper/README.md

   + **Harvesting**: Harvest amount multiplier
   + **Breeding**: Egg hatch and/or baby mature speed multiplier
   + **Stacks**: The most common multiplier for item stack sizes
-  + **Other**: Extra description lines that you may define yourself, this is an array that cannot have more than 6 elements
+  + **Other**: Extra description lines that you may define yourself, this is an array of strings that cannot have more than 6 elements

 ## How does it work?